cisocrgroup/Resources/manuals/profiler-manual.md

 cascadeRank = 3
 ~~~

-As you can see, this language profile uses a lot of different
+As you can see, this language model uses a lot of different
 dictionaries.
 Each new dictionary block has its own block and
 configuration parameters.
 Note that all entries must contain the path
 to the compiled dictionary, the type of the dictionary and are set to